RedisVentures/redis-feast-gcp/README.md

 $ make serve
 ```

 >Serving takes place locally for the demo.
 But there is flexibility here, which is why we built a container.
-This could also be deployed in the cloud through a managed service offering (Vertex AI), or in Kubernetes (GKE + Kuberay).
+This could also be deployed in the cloud with Vertex AI (coming soon).

 Once the serve container is running, you can run:
 ```bash